 - 1. Policy Enforcement by Servlet Containers, was modified to require that containers use Policy to make access control decisions. - 2.
-Evaluation of Transport Guarantees, was modified to describe how the transport type value is

-- 3. Evaluation of Transport Guarantees, and Pre-dispatch Decision, were changed to reference the error processing defined in the Servlet specification. - 4.
+Evaluation of Transport Guarantees, was modified to describe how the transport type value is obtained for the permission construction, and to reflect the change made to the WebUserDataPermission class such that it is no longer checked by "determining if a Permission has been excluded". - 3.
+Evaluation of Transport Guarantees, and Pre-dispatch Decision, were changed to reference the error processing defined in the Servlet specification. - 4.
 Servlet Policy Decision Semantics, was rewritten to reflect the qualification of the permission names, and the change to conventional permission evaluation semantics. - 5.
 WebResourcePermission Matching Rules, WebRoleRefPermission Matching Rules, and WebUserDataPermission Matching Rules were added to define the permission specific matching semantics necessary to support the policy decision semantics. - 6.
 Section 4.2.2.1, "Servlet URL-Pattern Matching Rules", Section 4.2.2.2, "Servlet Constraint Matching Examples", and Section 4.2.3, "WebRoleRefPermission Processing Semantics" were removed from the document, as the change to qualified pattern names made these sections unnecessary. - 7.
-Policy Enforcement by Jakarta Enterprise Beans Containers, was modified to require that containers use Policy to make access control decisions. - 8.
+Policy Decision and Enforcement Subcontract for Jakarta Enterprise Beans, was modified to require that containers use Policy to make access control decisions. - 8.
 Jakarta Enterprise Beans Policy Decision Semantics, was replaced with a simplified section that references Servlet Policy Decision Semantics. - 9.
 EJBMethodPermission Matching Rules, and EJBRoleRefPermission Matching Rules, were added to define the permission specific matching semantics necessary to support the policy decision semantics.
-These new sections replaced Section 4.4.2, "EJB Permission Matching Rules". - 10.
-The last paragraph of Component runAs Identity, was modified to ensure that the AccessControlContext includes a SubjectDomainCombiner. - 11.
+These new sections replaced Section 4.4.2, "EJB Permission Matching Rules".

+- 10. The last paragraph of Component runAs Identity, was modified to ensure that the AccessControlContext includes a SubjectDomainCombiner. - 11.
 In Policy Context Handlers, changed the last sentence of the paragraph to "...if these actions will cause the container to fail in its processing of the associated request". - 12.
 In Container Subject Policy Context Handler replaced "caller's identify" with "caller's identity". - 13.
 In SOAPMessage Policy Context Handler, reduce to only EJB container, and added additional qualification of the request coming in at the ServiceEndpoint method interface. - 14.
 In Jakarta Enterprise Beans Arguments Policy Context Handler, clarified that this handler may not be used if the request came in on the ServiceEndpoint method interface.
 Also changed the return type when there are no arguments to an empty array. - 15.
-Renamed section Checking AccessControlContext Independent Grants and changed it to reflect the changes made to WebUserDataPermissions such that they are no longer "excluded" permissions. - 16.
+Renamed section Checking Grants and changed it to reflect the changes made to WebUserDataPermissions such that they are no longer "excluded" permissions. - 16.
 In <<a745>, changed replaced contains with inService method.